stela2502/RustySparseMMX/README.md

 ![rusty_sparse_mmx comparative memory usage](MemoryUsage)

 Memory usage measured over time using top program on Linux.
-Shown is the top value 'RES' measured every 5 seconds for a R dense to sparse conversion [red], the dense2sparse Rust process for the same data [blue] and the loading of the sparse matrix into R [black].
+Shown is the top value 'RES' measured every 5 seconds for a R dense to sparse conversion [red], the rusty_sparse_mmx Rust process for the same data [blue] and the loading of the sparse matrix into R [black].
 The file GSE166895_postQC_mRNAraw_FL-FBM-CB.csv from \cite{humdata} was used for these measurements